-How can localization benefit me?
+How can mobile app localization benefit me?

 Releasing your app in multiple locales opens you up to a whole new world of possibilities (literally).
 Localization exposes your product to new audiences—not pockets of niche users, but entire communities that could eventually comprise a valuable percentage of your core audience.

 Language is one of the fundamental variables affecting adoption rates.
 Maybe you’ve been working hard to optimize your app, checking off the boxes on all kinds of non-language related factors.
 But add new locales to the mix, and you could see your adoption rates skyrocket without even touching the rest of your app experience.

 In fact, a study from Distomo shows just how much mobile app localization can pay off—localizing their iPhone app text resulted in 128% more downloads per country, plus a 26% increase in revenue for each country added—in just a week.

 Andy Johns, former product manager at Facebook, credits localization with being one of the biggest factors behind the site’s explosive growth.
 “Perhaps the greatest lever in getting to [its first] 500M or more users was making the site available in virtually every language on the planet,” he detailed in an essay on Facebook’s early growth strategies.